Published: July 13, 2022

-The Washington Department of Fish and Wildlife (WDFW) manages over a million acres of land in Washington state offering unique opportunities for exploration and recreation within intact and recovering ecosystems.
+The Washington Department of Fish and Wildlife (WDFW) manages over a million acres of land in Washington state offering unique opportunities for exploration and recreation.

 Like many public land managers, WDFW faces complex challenges in managing visitor access and recreation on department-managed lands.
-WDFW provides recreation access within the bounds of its steadfast commitment to protecting fish, wildlife, ecosystems, and tribal treaty resources now and into the future.
+WDFW provides recreation access within the bounds of its steadfast commitment to protecting, and providing fish, wildlife, ecosystems, and tribal treaty resources now and into the future.

-The goals of this 10-year strategy are to increase protections for cultural and natural resources, offer quality recreation opportunities on WDFW-managed lands, and strengthen relationships with tribal governments, partners, and stakeholders.
+The goals of this 10-year strategy are to offer quality recreation opportunities on WDFW-managed lands, increase protections for natural, cultural, and tribal resources, and strengthen relationships with tribal, state, federal and local governments, nonprofit and local organization partners, local communities and diverse stakeholders.